boshi-an/December/README.md

 ## Avatar

 The December blogging system is using [Gravatar](http://gravatar.com/emails/) as its avatar source, including administrator's avatar and avatars in comments.

-## Media Uploading

-Unfortunately, the media library system has not been developed yet, so you can only use some external image hosting services right now.

-Fortunately, the media library system will appear in the next version soon.

 ## Advanced Settings